juxt/bidi/README.md

 The implementation is based on Clojure protocols which allows the route syntax to be extended outside of this library.

+Built in types are available but you can also create your own.
+Here are a list of the built-in ones, it should give you an idea what is possible.
+If you add your own types, please consider contributing them to the project so that others can benefit.
+Make sure you test that your types in both directions (for URI matching and formation).

+### Redirect

-An example `Redirect` record is included which satisfies the `Matched` protocol.
+The `Redirect` record is included which satisfies the `Matched` protocol.

 Consider the following route definition.